georgeklenam/FreeWriter/README.md

 - Creates a superuser with credentials:
   - **Username**: `admin`
   - **Password**: `f001`
-- Creates books from existing images in your media folder
+- Creates books from existing images in your media folder (if no books exist)
-- Assigns PDF files when available
+- Fixes missing images and PDFs for existing books (prevents duplicates)
 - Adds Welib.org search links as fallback for missing PDFs
-- Starts the Django development server
+- Starts the Gunicorn server

 You can access the admin panel at `/admin/` using these credentials.

 ## Troubleshooting

+### Images Not Displaying

+If images are not showing on the website:

+1. **Check Media Files**: Ensure the `media/` directory has proper read permissions
+2. **Verify File Permissions**: Ensure the `media/` directory has proper read permissions
+3. **Check Database**: Verify that books have cover_image fields populated
+4. **Django Settings**: Confirm `MEDIA_URL` and `MEDIA_ROOT` are properly configured

 ### Common Issues

-- **No Books Showing**: Run `python manage.py create_books_from_images` to create books from your media folder
+- **No Books Showing**: Books are automatically created from your media folder when using Docker
-- **Broken Images**: Run `python manage.py fix_images` to fix broken image references
+- **Broken Images**: Images are automatically fixed and linked when using Docker
-- **Missing PDFs**: Run `python manage.py fix_pdfs` to fix missing PDF files and add Welib.org links
+- **Missing PDFs**: PDFs are automatically assigned and Welib.org links added when using Docker
-- **Link Existing Images**: Run `python manage.py link_existing_images` to link real images from media folder
-- **Template Errors**: Check that all templates extend `base.html` (not `templates/base.html`)
+- **Template Errors**: Check that all templates extend `base.html`
-- **Static Files**: Run `python manage.py collectstatic` if using production settings
+- **Static Files**: Run `python manage.py collectstatic` if needed

+**Note**: For local development, you may need to run these commands manually:

+- `python manage.py create_books_from_images`
+- `python manage.py fix_images`
+- `python manage.py fix_pdfs`

 ## Docker Support

-The application is containerized with a simple Dockerfile for easy deployment.
+The application is containerized with a single Dockerfile using Gunicorn for both development and production.

 ### Docker Commands